xtmtd/Phylogenomics/scripts/README.md

 6. Input the option for tree-based strategy for loci filtering: 1. average bootstrap support (ABS); 2. degree of violation of the molecular clock (DVMC); 3. treeness; 4. signal-to-noise ratio (treeness over RCV); 5. spurious homologs identification.
 Enter the number which tree-based strategy for loci filtering will be choosen.
 7. Input the threshod, i.e., the ABS threshod (the minimum value), the DVMC threshod (the maximum value), the treeness or treeness/RCV threshod (the minimum value).

+ ● treeshrink.sh:

+1. Type 'bash treeshrink.sh', e.g., bash treeshrink.sh.
+2. Tools TreeShrink and R are used in this script and will be automatically checked prior to formal analyses.
+3. Input the name of input directory containing all gene trees, e.g., gene_trees/.
+4. Input the name of input directory containing all loci alignments, e.g., 4-trim/clipkit-kpic/.
+5. Input the number of α threshold (e.g., 0.05).
+6. All alignments after treeshrink are palced in treeshrink_fas/ folder.

+ ● matrix_generation.sh:

+1. Type 'bash matrix_generation.sh', e.g., bash matrix_generation.sh.
+2. Tools parallel and PhyKIT are used in this script and will be automatically checked prior to formal analyses.
+3. Input the name of input directory containing all alignments, e.g., 4-trim/clipkit-kpic/.
+4. Input the name of output directory, or an existing directory, e.g., matrix90.
+5. Input the name of a prefix for the generated matrix-related files, e.g., DATASET1.
+6. Input the minimum percentage value for taxa occupancy, usually ranging from 50% to 100% (e.g., 50, 75, 90): 90.
+7. Individual loci alignments, concatenated matrix and partition file are deposited in the OUTPUT/matrix$OCCUPANCY.

+ ● astral.sh:

+1. Type 'bash astral.sh', e.g., bash astral.sh.
+2. Tool ASTRAL is used in this script and will be automatically checked prior to formal analyses.
+3. Input a list containing all loci names or gene tree names, one name one line, e.g., /PATH/loci.ABS.
+4. Input the name of input directory containing all gene trees, e.g., /PATH/gene_trees/.
+5. Input the name of output directory, or an existing directory, e.g., ASTRAL.
+6. The file 'species_tree.tre' in the output directory is the MSC tree inferred from ASTRAL.

+ ● mcmctree_AA.sh:

+1. Type 'bash mcmctree_AA.sh', e.g., bash mcmctree_AA.sh.
+2. Tools FASconCAT, PAML and parallel are used in this script and will be automatically checked prior to formal analyses.
+3. Input the correct integer for the number of threads/cores (e.g. 8).
+4. input the correct integer for the number of samples/generations kept for MCMCTree (e.g. 10000, 20000)